malnick/DCOS_installer/README.md

 IMPORTANT: Run as root in the bootstrap node.
 Do "sudo su", "cd", then run the commands.
 Do NOT "sudo command" instead.

-Login as root to the bootstrap node, and download and run the script:
+Login as root to the bootstrap node, and download+run the script:

 ```
 sudo su